magical-eda/MAGICAL/README.md

 M5 M7

 ```
 Note: Currently the placement engine strictly follow the constraints.
 Please be careful that the given constraints could be satisfied.
-Infeasible constraint inputs would cause placement to crash.
+Infeasible constraint inputs would cause MAGICAL to crash.

 ## Net symmetry constraints